Montage Help Contents Montage Help

 Quick-install procedure

 If you are comfortable with basic use of Windows Explorer, a simple "no-setup" installation procedure may be all that's needed to run Montage on your computer.
 This will substantially reduce the size of the files you need to download, and it avoids having to run any sort of Windows application setup program.
-The quick installation entails extracting the contents of your downloaded MONTAGE.ZIP file into the Montage program directory, e.g. a folder whose path is C:\MONTAGE3.
-(You may select any path you wish, but this is the default.)
-In other words, the quick-install procedure is simply a matter of copying files (also referred to as an XCOPY installation), with no need for any changes to the Windows registry or System directory.
+The quick installation typically entails downloading two ZIP files, MONTAGE.ZIP and VFP6LIBS.ZIP, and extracting their contents into the Montage program directory.
+In other words, the quick-install procedure is simply a matter of manually copying files (also referred to as XCOPY deployment), with no need for any changes to the Windows registry or System directory.

 Visual FoxPro (VFP) runtime libraries

-If you haven't yet installed the Visual FoxPro (VFP6 SP5) runtime, you'll also need to download VFP6LIBS.ZIP and extract the following basic VFP runtime support files into the Montage program directory.
+Unless you have already installed the Visual FoxPro (VFP6 SP5) runtime, you'll also need to download VFP6LIBS.ZIP and extract the following basic VFP runtime support files into the Montage program directory.
 (Should you later run the standard full setup, or otherwise perform an installation that puts these libraries into the Windows System directory, you no longer need to keep the extra "unregistered" copies in the Montage program directory.)

 Name Version Last Modified Size (bytes)